Modules

 Rings as modules

-Every ring R is a left R-module, using the action of left multiplication on itself.
+Every ring R can be given the structure of a left module over itself, using the action of left multiplication on itself.
 In this context, the submodules of R (when considered as a left R-module) are exactly the left ideals of R (when considered as a ring).

 In theory, one could consider R-module structures on R defined by other (left) actions of R on itself, but in practice I have never seen that done.
-Perhaps it is because of the notational issues, as you would need to be very careful to distinguish between when the operation is the internal multiplication of the ring, as opposed to the ring action; perhaps one could write rs for the former and r∙s for the latter?
+Perhaps it is because of the inherent notational issues, as you would need to be very careful to distinguish between when the operation is the internal multiplication of the ring and when it is the ring action; perhaps one could write rs for the former and r∙s for the latter?
 If I come across a discussion or example of this in action (pun intended), I'll be sure to link it here.

 Summary